-As a private sector contractor operating through a Personal Service Company (PSC), you need to fully appreciate your tax position and your IR35 employment status.
+As a private sector contractor operating through a Personal Service Company (PSC), you can’t afford to wait until April 2021 to deal with the IR35 changes, you need to fully appreciate your tax position and your IR35 status now.

 If you’re looking for a definitive checklist with a simple answer, unfortunately IR35 isn’t that straightforward and HMRC will look at a range of areas to determine employment status.

 How the Ready Mix Concrete case of 1968 defined contract of employment